esbeneickhardt/15JavaScriptProjects/README.md

+# Introduction
+Here we implement the mini-projects presented [here](https://www.youtube.com/watch?v=3PHXvlpOkf4) in order to learn HTML, JavaScript and CSS.

-# 15JavaScriptProjects
+# Projects

-Just creating a number of simple javascript apps to learn how to write javascript.
+* color_flipper: Lets you change the background color to a random color